argonautproject/us-core-patient-data-feed/spec.md

 ### 4.1 Definition of patient-feed-event Trigger

-The `patient-feed-event` trigger encompasses the following scenarios:
+The `patient-feed-event` trigger encompasses scenarios where an event occurs that results in changes to a FHIR resource including:

-- A resource has been created
 - New or updated content is available for clinical use
 - Status changes affect the resource's usability or interpretation
 - Corrections or amendments modify the resource's meaning
-- A resource has been deleted

 > **Note**:
 > 1. A `patient-feed-event` will not necessarily fire for every FHIR-visible change.
 Implementation flexibility allows servers to define the specific events that will appear as updates.